Anurag-xo/web_ai_image/README.md

 ### Vercel

-1. Push your code to a GitHub repository
+1. Push your code to a GitHub repository.
-2. Import the project in Vercel
+2. Import the project in Vercel.
-3. Set up environment variables
+3. Set up environment variables.
 4. Deploy!

+---

-## API Documentation 📚
+## 📚 API Documentation

 ### Authentication